 Every year, Lowe’s employees put in thousands of hours building, repairing and renovating homes alongside partner families in local communities.
 In 2012, Lowe’s contributed more than $4 million in grants and supported Habitat projects spanning from Nankuli, Hawaii to Portland, Maine.
-Our commitment through 2013 will bring Lowe’s contributions to nearly $40 million since our partnership began.
+Our commitment through 2018 will bring Lowe’s contributions to more than $63 million since our partnership began.

 Lowe’s also was proud to partner with Habitat on several new initiatives and continuing programs in 2012: